oasci/reptar/docs/source/data.rst

 Data
 ====

-The heart of reptar is the :class:`~reptar.data.data` class which allows you to interact with your data in a storage-agnostic way.
+The heart of reptar is the :class:`~reptar.data` class which allows you to interact with your data in a storage-agnostic way.

 Storage types
 =============